 Best Toothbrushes for the management of receding gums.

-Toothbrushes have an important role to play in the management of receding gums.
-While it is vital that the toothbrush is efficient at removing plaque it is also important that the cleaning bristles don’t continually damage and wear away the already fragile gum tissue.
+Research has shown that dental plaque forms quicker when gum inflammation is already present in an individuals mouth.
+This means that effective plaque control is even more important in the management and control of gum disease and receding gums.
+Toothbrushes have an important role to play in the mechanical removal of plaque but it is also important that the cleaning bristles don’t continually damage and wear away the fragile gum tissue.
 There are a number of characteristics that make a toothbrush suitable for the management of gum recession:

 Type of toothbrush

 There are many different types of toothbrush to choose from, and some are more suitable for receding gums than others.
 Although there is a large selection of sonic, rotary and hybrid electric toothbrushes as well as a huge number of manual brushes available, research suggests it is best to choose a brush that is soft and not overly aggressive.
 High powered electric brushes with stiff bristles are best avoided if you have advanced gum recession.

 The material that the toothbrush bristles are manufactured from can have an impact of gum recession.
 So-called bristle-less toothbrushes that use soft rubber instead of nylon can be a good choice.
 Manufactures like Foreo and Periclean use soft rubber instead of nylon to ensure that the cleaning head will not cause any damage to the gum tissue.

 Burst Oral Care infuses their bristles with Binchotan charcoal, while Radius uses soft vegetable-based nylon to create a gentle cleaning experience.
 Both these manufacturers would also be a good choice.